DDrew73/491h/labs/lab2/lab2.md

 6. You can turn the LED on and off using `led_red.value=1` and `led_red.value=0`. <u>Which one turns the LED on, and which one turns the LED off?</u>

 ### Step 3: Writing Python code that lives on your Nano
 1. Your Mu editor automatically opens the `code.py` file which lives on your Nano.
+In VS Code, you open it manually.
 This is the code that will *automatically execute* whenever your board is powered on (or the reset button is pressed).
-If you want to change the code on the board, you can either drag a new `code.py` file to the CIRCUITPY drive, or simply edit this file in Mu and click Save.
+If you want to change the code on the board, you can either drag a new `code.py` file to the CIRCUITPY drive, or simply edit this file in your IDE and click Save.

 2. Try opening the Serial interface in Mu, then pressing CTRL-D to reload.
-You should see `Hello World!` assuming you haven't messed with your `code.py` yet.
+You should see `Hello World!` or the other simple script we wrote in Lab 1, assuming you haven't messed with your `code.py` yet.
 Try editing the string that gets printed, pressing Save, then reloading.
 Hopefully you see the changes reflected.
+This should be a review of Lab 1, but repetition is good for your brain!

 3. Using the code skeleton provided below, you are now on your own to complete the lab.
 Check what you need to accomplish in the **Deliverables** section above.
 If you have time, try the **Extensions**.